rich-iannone/splitr/README.md

 [![DOI](https://zenodo.org/badge/20543/rich-iannone/SplitR.svg)](https://zenodo.org/badge/latestdoi/20543/rich-iannone/SplitR)

-**SplitR** is an **R** package for conducting trajectory and dispersion modelling with **HYSPLIT**.
+**SplitR** is an **R** package for conducting trajectory and dispersion modeling with **HYSPLIT**.
 You can determine where air (came from | is going), or, where gas-phase or particulate matter (came from | is going).
 It's a means to help explain how, where, and when chemicals and materials are atmospherically transported, dispersed, and deposited.

 This model has many applications.
 Some have modeled the atmospheric transport of moisture to determine probable extreme rainfall locations leading to flood events ([Gustafsson et al., 2010](http://tellusa.net/index.php/tellusa/article/view/15715)).
 Similarly, [Creamean et al., 2013](http://science.sciencemag.org/content/339/6127/1572.full) have presented a direct link between long-range transported dust and biological aerosols affecting cloud ice formation and precipitation processes in western United States.